Why Minneapolis City Council’s new ordinance won’t solve the housing crisis

 In recent months, Minneapolis leaders have been taking aggressive steps to address the city’s housing crisis.
 City officials are working with Hennepin County to purchase hotels and turn them into single-room-occupancy residences.
 Mayor Jacob Frey has proposed using $28 million of American Rescue Plan money for affordable housing, with a big portion of that going toward addressing the uptick in homelessness.
 About $5 million from the federal pandemic relief money will support single-room-occupancy units (SROs).

-Lack of affordable housing is indeed one of the biggest issues facing the Twin Cities and Minnesota.
-So the council’s attempt to crack down on this issue is laudable.
-But it is important to realize that this ordinance does not address the main issue with housing in the Twin Cities.
+Lack of affordable housing is indeed one of the biggest issues facing the Twin Cities.
+So the council’s attempt to address this issue is laudable.
+However, it is important to realize that this ordinance does not address the bigger issue with the housing market.

-American Experiment research shows that regulations and excessive fees are the main barriers to expanding housing in the Twin Cities.
-Zoning restrictions are also an issue that adds to the cost of land and makes housing more expensive.
-These are issues will not likely go away because the city council has decided to allow non-profits and government agencies to operate single-room dwellings –– something which will potentially cost taxpayers money.
+These issues will not likely go away because the city council has decided to allow non-profits and government agencies to operate single-room dwellings — an arrangement that will potentially cost taxpayers money.

-And let’s not forget the rent control proposals that have been gaining traction in the Twin Cities the last few years.
+And let’s not forget the rent control proposals that have been gaining traction in the Twin Cities over the last few years.
 Rent control measures have no proven benefit, but work to reduce housing in areas where they are enacted.